Absolutely maximally entangled pure states of multipartite quantum systems: Setting the stage

 As demonstrated in 1999 by Zauner, for any classical combinatorial notion one can look for its quantum analogue \cite{Za99}.
 The notion of a Latin square can be generalized by replacing discrete symbols with vectors or pure quantum states \cite{MV16,BN17}.
 A quantum Latin square of size $d$ consists of a square array of vectors such that each row and column of the array forms an orthonormal basis of $\mathcal{H}_d$.
 All classical Latin squares become quantum when we simply identify $\left\lbrace i \mapsto \ket{i}, 0\leq i\leq d-1\right \rbrace$ as the computational basis.
 It has been shown that for $d=2$ and $3$ all quantum Latin squares are equivalent to such classical ones for some appropriate choice of bases \cite{Paczos_2021}.
 However, for $d\geq 4$ there exist {\em genuine quantum} Latin squares \cite{Paczos_2021,Zang_2021,Zhang_2025}, which contain more than $d$ different states and cannot be transformed by unitary rotations into classical designs.

 However, a more general notion of quantum orthogonal Latin squares (QOLS) is necessary to allow for entangled states in the bases of $\mathcal{H}_d \otimes \mathcal{H}_d$.
-Several alternative definitions of QOLS were introduced~\cite{Goyeneche_2018,Musto_2019,Han_2025}, and we shall follow the one~\cite{rico2020absolutely,Rather_2022} most suitable for studying AME states.
-A $d \times d$ array of bipartite pure states $\ket{\Psi_{ij}} \in \mathcal{H}_d^{A} \otimes \mathcal{H}_d^{B}$ is said to form a {\em quantum orthogonal Latin square}, if they satisfy the following conditions,
+Several alternative definitions of QOLS were introduced~\cite{Goyeneche_2018,Musto_2019,Han_2025}, and we shall follow the one \cite{rico2020absolutely,Rather_2022}, directly related to multi-unitary matrices~\cite{Goyeneche2015}, most suitable for studying AME states.
+A $d \times d$ array of bipartite pure normalized states $\ket{\Psi_{ij}} \in \mathcal{H}_d^{A} \otimes \mathcal{H}_d^{B}$ is said to form a {\em quantum orthogonal Latin square}, if they satisfy the following conditions,

 where the partial trace can be taken over the party $A$ or $B$ equivalently.
 Note these conditions are analogous to their classical counterparts: $d^2$ different pairs of classical symbols (A) corresponds to orthogonality (A') of bipartite states (\ref{eq:Unitarity}), while the no-repetition along rows (B) and columns (C) corresponds to (B') and (C').
 The fact that the mean value of the first or second entries averaged along any row/column is a constant is reflected in (\ref{eq:Duality}) and (\ref{eq:T-duality}), as both partial traces are proportional to identity.
 For further remarks on the interpretation of these conditions see \cite{Zyczkowski_2023}.
-Recently, existence of orthogonal quantum Latin squares formed by separable states was discussed~\cite{Han_2025}.
+Recently, existence of quantum orthogonal Latin squares formed by separable states was discussed~\cite{Han_2025}.
 These states form a proper subset of QOLS defined above.

 The following three statements are equivalent: \begin{enumerate} \item $\{\ket{\Psi_{ij}}, 0 \leq i,j \leq d-1 \}$ is a QOLS. \item $\ket{\psi}=\frac{1}{d}\sum_{i,j=0}^{d-1} \ket{ij}\ket{\Psi_{ij}}$ is an AME$(4,d)$ state. \item $U=\sum_{i,j=0}^{d-1} \ket{\Psi_{ij}}\bra{ij}$ is 2-unitary. \end{enumerate} It is quite straightforward to verify that the conditions $U$ to be unitary, dual unitary and T-dual unitary are equivalent to the conditions in Eqs.~(\ref{eq:Unitarity}), ~(\ref{eq:Duality}), and ~(\ref{eq:T-duality}), respectively.